 Several of the application qualification standards commonly used by other states favor larger and more experienced businesses (Table 7-2).
 One qualification standard that favors larger businesses is the requirement to secure real estate for a proposed operation before an application is submitted.
 Other states reported that this is a major hurdle to achieving social equity ownership because it creates a significant barrier for small businesses.
-Applicants must secure a property and make lease payments while their application is pending approval, which has taken months in some states.
+Applicants must secure a property and make lease payments while their for small businesses to enter the commercial marijuana market would businesses, including many Black-owned businesses.
+Data from the that the majority of Black-owned businesses application is pending approval, which has taken months in some states.
 Other requirements also favor larger, established businesses, such as requiring applicants to have a minimum amount of financial assets, past marijuana industry experience, or detailed operations plans.